 5. Use a prepaid card.

 Part of what makes back-to-school shopping so fun for kids is the opportunity to pick out items they love on their own.
-Does your high school or college student have a First Family Student Prepaid Reloadable card from First Financial?
-Give them easy access to back to school shopping money, and a surefire way to make sure their spending is convenient for you as a parent, secure, and won’t break your budget.
-Learn more here, and you can easily load your prepaid card right online 24/7 or stop into your nearest First Financial branch – just in time for the new school year.*
+Give them easy access to back to school shopping money with a prepaid card, and a surefire way to make sure their spending is convenient for you as a parent, secure, and won’t break your budget.

 Article Source: Naomi Anderson for CUInsight.com